 The website http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html provides additional information regarding FERPA.

 of Disclosure of Directory Information

 At its discretion, Hood Theological Seminary may provide "directory information" in accordance with the provisions of FERPA.
 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
-Designated directory information at Hood Theological Seminary includes the following: student's name, local address and permanent home address, email address, photograph, telephone, date and place of birth, degree program and enrollment status (part-time, full-time, dates of attendance), institutions of higher education previously attended including dates attended and degrees awarded; and prizes, honors, special recognitions and degree(s) awarded by the Seminary.
+Designated directory information at Hood Theological Seminary includes the following: student's name, local address and permanent home address, email address, photograph, telephone, date and place of birth, degree program and enrollment status (part-time, full-time, dates of attendance), cross-listed class rosters, institutions of higher education previously attended including dates attended and degrees awarded; and prizes, honors, special recognitions and degree(s) awarded by the Seminary.